 Best Sports Betting Strategies

-Unfortunately, unless you have a time machine handy or can predict the future, there is no way to win your sports bets 100 percent of the time.
+While its true that unless you have a time machine handy or can predict the future, there is no way to win your sports bets 100 percent of the time.
 If there was, then you probably would not see many people lining up to take the role of the sportsbook.

 Arbitrage Betting (Dutch)